-From there simply enter your previous month’s usage.
+From there, enter your previous month’s usage.
 Your monthly usage is on your electricity bill in kilowatt-hours (kWh).

 Find your usage on your bill and enter the kWh usage from your bill in the “Your Home” tab on ComparePower (see screenshot for clarity)

 Once you have entered your usage, scroll down to the first plan listing.
-For our example let’s assume your usage last month was 1,524 kWh.
+For example, let’s assume your usage last month was 1,524 kWh.

 Plans are sorted from lowest to highest price.
 This is a great way to spot-check the rate on your electricity bill with what’s available on the market to see if you are overpaying.